sfosc/sfosc/content/business-models/free-software-island.md

 ### When should it be used?

-If the project will have many collaborators, often large insitutional ones, then a free software island may be the best home for it.
+If the project will have many collaborators, often large institutional ones, then a free software island may be the best home for it.
 While being on a free software island does not guarantee this kind of collaboration, it is designed for it.